-These were possibly sold within the "Zone", the somewhat infamous amusement area that formed part of the Expo's attractions.
+These were possibly sold within the "Zone," the somewhat infamous amusement area that formed part of the Expo's attractions.
 Their specific origin is cloudy, but they are definitely associated with the Expo.
 Fairly scarce, as they seem to have not sold well back in 1915.
-All I have seen or am aware of are Uncirculated, which suggests that the survivors are "remainders".
-Groups of various size have been offered on eBay, which tends to support this conclusion.
+All I have seen or am aware of are Uncirculated, which suggests that the survivors are "remainders."
+Groups of various sizes have been offered on eBay, which tends to support this conclusion.
 The medals are all thick bronze, 26.7mm and 9.2 grams with reeded edges.
-I have heard that they have several bags of these in a warehouse in San Fran that gets used to still sell these to collectors.
+I have heard that they have several bags of these in a warehouse in San Francisco that still offers these to collectors.
 Examples Below:

 Avon?
 Jewelry Bronze Pendant Set

 I am only about 20% sure that these were sold by Avon back in the '80s.
 I have very limited information on this set, and I don't see them very often.
 I have managed to get about 8 of the 12 and as far as I know, they were only done in antiqued bronze.
 One peculiar thing about these medals is that the dates shown on around the outside don't agree with those in the main medal design.
 The outside shows August, 23rd (actually 8.23) as both the last day of Leo and the first day of Virgo, plus September, 23rd (9.23) is shown as both the last day of Virgo and the first day of Libra.
 Examples Below: